jadonoo/secure-mutillidae/README.md

 2. When browsing to http://localhost/mutillidae/includes/database-config.inc, "The requested URL not found"** is shown to the user.
 3. After implementing **HTML Output Encoding**, When browsing http://localhost/mutillidae/index.php?page=add-to-your-blog.php, user input script is no longer executed as a code.
 It treated as a character and simply add the input in the table.
 4. When browsing to localhost/mutillidae/robots.txt, it is no longer showing the sensitve data inside the text file.
-5. After restrcting the file upload, only allowed file type is accepted to upload.
+5. After restrcting the file upload, only allowed image file type is accepted to upload.
 Hack.txt is no longer accepted.
 6. After enabling HSTS, max-age=31536000 is found in browser developer tools when user browse the website on HTTPS.
 7. After deleting the credential code block in information-disclosure-comment.php, the exposed credential is no longer exposed when using view page source function on browser.